26 Affirmation Alphabets that instill Good Habits and Traits

-Ask your child what are their talents?
-Are they good at singing, dancing, arts & craft or sports?
+Ask your child what are their talents.
+Are they good at singing, dancing, arts & crafts, or sports?

 Discuss their talents with them.
 Ask them what other activities interest them, what they want to spend more time doing, or simply what simply makes them happy to engage in.